 The study, the first of its kind to quantify the global impacts of air pollution caused by burning fossil fuels, focused on the health impacts of three specific types of pollutants: Nitrogen dioxide, ozone, and fine particulate matter.
 It also included a regional breakdown of air pollution impacts.
 The researchers found that the most premature deaths from fossil fuel-related air pollution in 2018 were in mainland China (1.8 million), India (1 million), and the United States (230,000).
 As a result, those three countries also faced the highest annual costs: $900 billion in China, $600 billion in the U.S., and $150 billion in India.

-To read the full story, click the link in @yaleenvironment360’s bio.
-Reporting by Jonathan Moens.
+To learn more, click the link in @yaleenvironment360’s bio.